VWO Testing

 Targeting in Google Display Network by Interests

-Targeting by Interests in Google Display Network
+Targeting by Interest in Google Display Network

-You can also use the same keywords that you used for search network.
+You can also use the same keywords that you used for the search network.
 This will show your display ads on websites (in Google’s network) that are related to your keywords.

 Marketing on Other Websites

 One very common platform to start with is BuySellAds.
 It is a network with many websites, neatly divided into categories.
-For first timers, this is an ideal platform complete with excellent reporting.
+For first-timers, this is an ideal platform complete with excellent reporting.

 BuySellAds Screenshot

 Apart from this, while reading various independent blogs on the internet related to your business, keep an eye out for advertising options.
-Many websites offer different forms of paid marketing, ranging from text ads, display ads, newsletter takeover, roadblocks (this option gives advertisers 100% share of ad impressions on a network/website for a specified period of time), paid reviews and so on.
+Many websites offer different forms of paid marketing, ranging from text ads, display ads, newsletter takeover, roadblocks (this option gives advertisers a 100% share of ad impressions on a network/website for a specified period of time), paid reviews, and so on.
 If you have good clarity about your target audience and the offer, you may even ask for customized options.
-These include — your logo in the backdrop, pop-out welcome ads, fixed top bar, to name a few.
+These include — your logo in the backdrop, pop-out welcome ads, and fixed top bar, to name a few.

-The approach that I followed in the beginning was to list out all websites and blogs related to our niche and complementary industry.
+The approach that I followed, in the beginning, was to list out all websites and blogs related to our niche and complementary industry.
 The next step was to look at each website/blog for advertising options and to analyze the content quality.
 The final step would be to start a communication and understand the advertising options available.

 2) Offer

 This is the most important and difficult part.
 An offer is the promise that you make to the audience in your ads.
-For example, an offer for a SaaS product may be: a) to download a white paper or a success story, b) to register for an event or a webinar, c) a free trial or d) a sales proposal to buy the product.
+For example, an offer for a SaaS product may be a) to download a white paper or a success story, b) to register for an event or a webinar, c) a free trial, or d) a sales proposal to buy the product.

 A/B testing many different offers and landing pages has taught us that there is no definite answer to what works best.

-Though there are some basics that you cannot do without:
+However there are some basics that you cannot do without:

 • There should be a strong match between your keywords, ad copy and landing page copy